5G Interfaces Explained

 F1-U gNB-CU and gNB-DU User plane Split-gNB user-plane transport.

-E1 gNB-CU-CP and gNB-CU-UP Split coordination Interworking between central-unit control and user functions.
+E1 gNB-CU-CP and gNB-CU-UP Control-plane coordination CU split control and user separation.

 NG interface